simple-machines/anaml-terraform-registry/modules/app-server/README.md

 If you wish to terminate SSL inside the pod, you should:

 1) Create a JAVA pkcs12 truststore.
 Place it in a secret under the `javax.net.ssl.trustStore` key.
-If the trust store has a password you should create a secret for the password and place it under the JAVAX\_NET\_SSL\_TRUSTSTOREPASSWORD key.
+If the trust store has a password you should create a secret for the password and place it under the javax.net.ssl.trustSTorePassword key.
 2) Create a JAVA pkcs12 keystore.
 Place it in a secret under the `javax.net.ssl.keyStore` key.
-If the key store has a password you should create a secret for the password and place it under the JAVAX\_NET\_SSL\_TRUSTKEYPASSWORD key.
+If the key store has a password you should create a secret for the password and place it under the javax.net.ssl.ketStorePassword key.
 3) Set the `ssl_kubernetes_secret_pkcs12_truststore` variable with the name of the secret containing the trust store.
 Also set the `ssl_kubernetes_secret_pkcs12_truststore_password` variable with the name of the secret containing the truststore password if it has one
 4) Set the `ssl_kubernetes_secret_pkcs12_keystore` variable with the name of the secret containing the key store.
 Also set the `ssl_kubernetes_secret_pkcs12_keystore_password` variable with the name of the secret containing the keystore password if it has one